CBIIT/cellminercdb/www/files/guide.md

 Gene sets used for annotation of analysis results or algorithm input filtering were curated by the NCI/DTB CellMiner team, based on surveys of the applicable research literature.

+<h2 id="release">Release history</h2>

+May 2019: release v1.1
+- New NCI60 RNASeq data
+- New SCLC microRNA data
+- New modal start video
+- New tab for tutorial video
+- Increased size of title, x-axis and y-axis legends
+- Improved pattern comparison speed by caching main functions
+- Implemented leaving federal Javascript pop-up dialog

+December 2018: release v1.0
+- Official lunch of website
+- Data sources are NCI60, CCLE, CTRP, GDSC NCI SCLC and NCI Almanac
+- Integrated new automatic gene search by synonyms in univariate analysis
+- Added a new menu option to display correlation values by tissue of origin
+- Made option to download any dataset in Metadata tab

 <h2 id="about-cellminercdb">About CellMinerCDB</h2>
 The CellMinerCDB application is developed and maintained using R and Shiny by: